Iglesia de la Vera Cruz, Segovia: Architecture

-The temple was built in Romanesque style, already in transition to Gothic, with a dodecagonal nave surrounding a two-storey edicule, to which three apses, a semi-circular sacristy and a square-shaped tower have been added.
-A lantern stands out slightly from the roof and a tower attached to the building.
-The tower and a sacristy added to the south east of the church.
+The Church of the True Cross is a centrally planned building constructed in the late Romanesque style, already transitioning towards Gothic.
+Its most distinctive feature is a dodecagonal nave surrounding a two-storey aedicule, an arrangement derived from early Christian martyrium and baptistery forms.
+Three apses, a semi-circular sacristy and a square-shaped tower were added over time.
+A lantern rises slightly above the roof and a tower attached to the building.
+The tower and a sacristy were later added to the south east of the church.

-This type of construction, which has as its direct antecedent the Roman baptisteries of the early Christianity, was widely used by different Crusader Orders.
-It is estimated that the Dome of the Rock and the Basilica of the Holy Sepulchre in Jerusalem were taken as examples.
-The Templars, who had their headquarters in the Holy Land in the Dome of the Rock, built their churches in London, Paris (demolished) and Tomar using this type of layout, as did the Order of the Holy Sepulchre in Torres del Río in Navarre (Spain).
+This type of construction, derived from Roman baptisteries of the early Christianity period, was widely used by different Crusader Orders.
+Its plan is unusual not only in the Iberian Peninsula but also in Europe.
+In Spain, very similar plans can be observed in the Romanesque churches of Eunate and Torres del Río in Navarre, and in the church of San Marcos in Salamanca.
+The design is thought to have been inspired by the Dome of the Rock and the Basilica of the Holy Sepulchre in Jerusalem.
+The Templars, who had their headquarters in the Holy Land in the Dome of the Rock, built their churches in London, Paris (demolished) and Tomar using similar layouts, as did the Order of the Holy Sepulchre in Torres del Río.

-The exterior wall is made of ashlar, and it opens small semicircular arrow windows that give light to the temple.
-At the edges, buttresses reinforce the structure.

-The tower has a square floor plan with a gable roof.
-It has four bodies and the last one, where the bells are housed, has two windows on each side with a semicircular arch.
-The base is reinforced with buttresses.
+The building is constructed of ashlar masonry, with locally sourced stones, and is reinforced externally by buttresses at regular intervals.
+Narrow semicircular arrow-slit windows provide interior light, emphasising the defensive and monumental character typical of Romanesque ecclesiastical architecture.
+The attached tower, with a square plan and divided into four stages, culminates in a belfry pierced by two semicircular openings on each side under a gabled roof.
+It was originally detached and subsequently integrated into the structure.
+The tower base is also reinforced with buttresses.

-There are two doors leading to the church.
-The main one on the west façade, which coincides with the axis of the central apse, has a linteled opening with a plain tympanum and four archivolts decorated with serrated edges.
-On each side, three columns have sculpted capitals showing birds, warriors, human busts, demons, and bird sirens.
-On a roof with corbels, there is a window.
-The side door of the south façade is opposite the place where the dedication stone of the temple is located.
-It is made up of a semicircular arch and has no tympanum.
-Above it, on the outside, there is a relief depicting the Holy Women and the Angel of the Resurrection at the foot of the empty tomb of Jesus Christ.
-The archivolts are unornamented and the capitals are decorated with vegetal motifs, human figures and birds-sirens.
+There are two entrances to the church.
+The main western portal, aligned with the axis of the central apse features a lintelled entrance framed by with a plain tympanum, three decorative columns on each sde and four archivolts decorated with serrated edges.
+The sculpted capitals of the columns depict birds, warriors, human busts, demons, birds and sirens.
+The southern portal is simpler with a semicircular arch and sculptural relief representing the visit of the Holy Women and the Angel of the Resurrection to the empty tomb of Christ.
+The archivolts are undecorated, while the capitals are decorated with vegetal motifs, human figures, birds and sirens.